 - Optional toppings: Cubed avocado, sour cream and minced fresh cilantro

-- Mix the first nine ingredients.
+- Mix the first 9 ingredients.
 Cut roast in half; rub with 1/4 cup spice mixture.
 Cover remaining mixture and store in a cool dry place.
 (Mix will keep for up to 1 year.)

 - Select saute setting on a 6-qt. electric pressure cooker and adjust for high heat; add oil.
 Brown roast on all sides.
 Place onions and peppers on meat.
 Top with salsa.
-Lock lid; make sure vent is closed.
-Select manual setting; adjust pressure to high and set time for 40 minutes.
-When finished cooking, allow pressure to naturally release for 10 minutes and then quick-release any remaining pressure according to manufacturer's instructions.
+Lock lid; close pressure-release valve.
+Adjust to pressure-cook on high for 40 minutes.
+When finished cooking, allow pressure to naturally release for 10 minutes and then quick-release any remaining pressure .

-- Remove roast; shred with two forks.
+- Remove roast; shred with 2 forks.
 Skim fat from cooking juices.
 Return meat to pressure cooker; heat through.
 Using a slotted spoon, place 1/2 cup meat mixture on each tortilla.
 Sprinkle with cheese.
 Add toppings of your choice.